AllonKleinLab/PBA/README.md

 The final outputs of PBA are:

-1. A potential landscape V (encoded by the values it takes at each sampled cell)
+1. A potential landscape _V_ (encoded by the values it takes at each sampled gene expession state)
-2. Transition probabilities between the sampled cells (derived from V and D)
+2. Transition probabilities between the sampled gene expession states (derived from _V_ and _D_)
-3. If terminal fates are given: the fate probabilities of each sampled cell
+3. If terminal fates are given: the fate probabilities of each sampled gene expession state

 *_Note: The output of PBA does not change when if R and D are scaled by a common factor.
 So in practice D is redudant to R._

-## Requirements ##

-PBA requires the following Python modules.

-2. SciPy
-3. NumPy
-4. sciki-learn (optional speed-up)

 ## Usage ##